-Description Psocids are small, oval insects with soft bodies that usually measure only several millimeters long.
-A psocid measuring 6 mm (0.25 inches) long is rather large for this group of insects.
+Psocids are small, oval insects with soft bodies that usually measure only several millimeters long.

 Psocids generally occur in shades of brown, black, or pale colors; some have distinctive mottled or striped markings.
-Typically they have long thin legs and antennae, a somewhat bulbous head with prominent eyes, and the thorax may appear "humpbacked."
-In general, adults have membranous wings that are held over the body in a tented position, but in some species the adults remain wingless or have very small wings.
-Despite having "lice" in their common name, bark lice and book lice are not are not parasitic and do not cause harm to plants or people.
-They graze on mold, yeasts, algae, fungi, and decaying plant matter with their chewing mouthparts.
-Psocids do well in areas with high humidity that support the growth of their food.
+They have long, thin legs and antennae, a somewhat bulbous head with prominent eyes, and the thorax may appear "humpbacked" (Fig. 1).
+In general, adults have membranous wings that are held over the body in a tented position (Fig. 2), but in some species the adults remain wingless or have very small wings.